PJMantoss/wiki_finder/README.md

 # Wiki Finder
-A Wikipedia Search Engine built with React JS and Wikipedia API
+A Wikipedia Search Engine built with React JS and the Wikipedia API

 ## Tools
 - React JS